ldiao/MixMir/README.md

-MixMir is written in Python.
+# MixMir is written in Python 2.7.
 It has been tested on Linux (Ubuntu).

 In order to run MixMir, PLINK (v1.07) must be installed (http://pngu.mgh.harvard.edu/~purcell/plink/) and a copy of the PLINK executable placed in the MixMir directory.
 MixMir can run either GEMMA (v0.94) or FaST-LMM (v2.07) to solve mixed linear models (MLM).
 While we include GEMMA v0.94 in the MixMir folder, FaST-LMM should be downloaded from http://research.microsoft.com/en-us/um/redmond/projects/mscompbio/fastlmm/.
 The executable script should then be placed in the MixMir folder.